romeric/PostMesh/README.md

     // EXTRACT TRUE BOUNDARY FACES FROM CAD FILE curvilinear_mesh.GetGeomFaces();
     curvilinear_mesh.GetGeomPointsOnCorrespondingFaces();
-    // FIRST IDENTIFY WHICH CURVES CONTAIN WHICH EDGES curvilinear_mesh.IdentifySurfacesContainingFaces();
+    // FIRST IDENTIFY WHICH SURFACES CONTAIN WHICH FACES curvilinear_mesh.IdentifySurfacesContainingFaces();
     // PROJECT ALL BOUNDARY POINTS FROM THE MESH TO THE SURFACE curvilinear_mesh.ProjectMeshOnSurface();
-    // PERFORM POINT INVERSION FOR THE INTERIOR POINTS (ORTHOGONAL PROJECTION) curvilinear_mesh.MeshPointInversionSurface();
+    // PERFORM POINT INVERSION FOR THE INTERIOR POINTS (ORTHOGONAL POINT PROJECTION) curvilinear_mesh.MeshPointInversionSurface();
+    // OBTAIN MODIFIED MESH POINTS - THIS IS NECESSARY TO ENSURE LINEAR MESH IS ALSO CORRECT curvilinear_mesh.ReturnModifiedMeshPoints(points);
     // GET DIRICHLET DATA - (THE DISPLACMENT OF BOUNDARY NODES) DirichletData Dirichlet_data = curvilinear_mesh.GetDirichletData();